csy2013/freedgo/source/manual/filter.md

 ### before_post_render

 Executed before a post is rendered.
-Refer to [post rendering](posts.html#Render) to learn the execution steps.
+Refer to [Online Diagram Drawing](posts.html#Render) to learn the execution steps.

 For example, to transform the title to lower case: